Mexico Digital Nomad Visa Guide (2024)

 The alternative to a Temporary resident visa — Temporary resident visa through NUT

-A temporary resident visa through NUT is one of the Mexican work visas that allow you to work for a company registered in Mexico
+The Temporary Resident Visa through NUT is one of the Mexican work visas that allow you to work for a company registered in Mexico.

-This visa allows you to perform remunerated activities and stay in Mexico for up to 4 years.
+This visa allows you to perform remunerated activities and stay in Mexico for more than 180 days and up to 4 years.

 However, depending on the agreement with your employer, you will have to renew the visa from time to time.

-Naturally, before applying for this type of visa, we recommend you consult with your employer and the nearest Mexican Consulate or Embassy to be sure you are eligible for this type of Mexican working visa.
+Naturally, before applying for this type of visa, we recommend you consult with your employer and the nearest Mexican Consulate or Embassy to be sure you are eligible for it.

 What documents do I need for a Temporary resident visa through NUT

-• A letter of authorization with the NUT number.
+- A letter of authorization with your NUT number.

 If you live in a foreign country and want to apply for a Temporary resident visa through NUT, you have to submit proof of legal status in the country (residence permit/visa) as well.